RobbieW69/How-To-Mod-7-Days-To-Die/Sections/create.md

 	</ModInfo>
 </xml>
 ```
+To fast copy the text, hover your mouse in the code box above and at the top right you will see a button, click it to copy!

-Of course you can edit the values you see.
+Of course you can edit the values you see fit.
 We are now ready to actually make the mod do something.
 ## Coding
 We are going to make an example mod to show you how it's done.